Common Creatine Myths & Misconceptions Explained

 Creatine

-Creatine also is known as creatine monohydrate in the bodybuilding community is a substance found naturally in muscle cells, Chemically speaking it is very similar to amino acids.
+Creatine also known as creatine monohydrate in the bodybuilding community is a substance found naturally in muscle cells, Chemically speaking it is very similar to amino acids.
 Your body synthesises creatine from 3 amino acids namely: Glycine, arginine and methionine.
 Creatine is produced in the body in small amounts and is excreted on a regular basis.

 There are several factors that affect your body’s creatine store.
 About 95% of your body’s creatine is actually stored in muscles in the form of phosphocreatine.
 The other 5% is found in your brain, kidneys and liver.

-Creatine is naturally present in the food such as meat, fish (mostly non-veg).
+Creatine is naturally present in food such as meat, fish (mostly non-veg).
 However, to get the best out of their work-outs, many athletes and fitness enthusiasts prefer getting additional creatine in the form of dietary supplements.
 Its ability to improve muscle mass and enhance strength and workout performance is one of the key reasons why creatine is gaining prevalence.

-Withal, there are still many misconceptions associated with creatine which are needed to be cleared for a better understanding of the creatine supplement.
+There are still many misconceptions associated with creatine which are needed to be cleared for a better understanding of the creatine supplement.

 Let’s make an evidence-based burst on most common misconception amongst consumers:

-Myth 1: Creatine Upsets Your Stomach
+1. Creatine Upsets Your Stomach

-While there is some truth associated with this, but in a healthy person, a compromised digestive system is a rare side effect.
+While there is some truth associated with this, in a healthy person, a compromised digestive system is a rare side effect.
 Studies show that when taking creatine as a supplement, only 5-7% of individuals who are already facing gastric complaints may experience diarrhoea, stomach or both.

 If you know you’re susceptible to gastrointestinal upset, better to start with a small dosage of creatine and analyse your body’s response to it.